packit/research/source-git/README.md

 <img src="./img/sync-upstream-release+revert-and-regenerate.svg" alt="sync-upstream-release+revert-and-regenerate" height="200"/>

+### To rebase or not to rebase?

+It is a question if we want to do rebase or do the part of the source-git generation again.
+How this can differ?

+- Our generation algorithm can be improved.
+- The default packit config can be improved.
+- The non primary sources can change.
+(We add them in a form of commit on top of the upstream history.)

 ### How do we get known about a need for a rebase?

 Various ideas about the trigger for rebasing follow.
 Combination of multiple approaches is possible.